HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/troubleshooting.md

 ## Logging

 Domino REST API logging of info and errors are stored in the `domino-keep.log` file located in your Notes Data's `IBM_TECHNICAL_SUPPORT` directory.
-This log file is a rolling file and will get moved to a new file with a date stamp if the Domino REST API is restarted or the file is larger for 10MB.
+This log file is a rolling file and will get moved to a new file with a date stamp if the Domino REST API is restarted or the file is larger for 10 MB.
 Thirty days of logs are retained.